AmericanMedicalAssociation/ama-style-guide-2/README.md

 This project will maintain a number of branches:

 - `develop` - the (uncompiled) working branch
-- [WIP] `gh-pages` - the compiled, publicly accessible “production” artifact
+- [WIP] `gh-pages` - the compiled, publicly accessible “production” artifact.
+Users can access the GitHub pages site [here](https://americanmedicalassociation.github.io/ama-style-guide-2/)
 - [WIP] `dev-assets` - the compiled, Drupal-consumed artifact for testing
+- `test-results` - the visual regression test results from the latest Travis run.
+Users can access the BackstopJS report [here](http://htmlpreview.github.io/?https://github.com/AmericanMedicalAssociation/ama-style-guide-2/blob/test-results/html_report/index.html).
 - `master` - the compiled production release that gets tagged.

 For more detail on how to deploy to these branches, see [Creating a Release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/blob/develop/docs/creating_a_release.md)